AurBrun/TRUEFAD/README.md

 We thank J.P.
 Rigaudière, J. Salles, A. Pinel, O. Le Bacquer, M. Rambeau, P. Sanchez, L. Guerrier, J. Touron, C. Barbé for their contribution to manually measured C2C12 myotube diameter for the training step of the deep learning model. we thank also C. Coudy-Gandhilon for giving sample images.
 Aurélien Brun was supported by a funding from Clermont-Auvergne Metropole.
 The work was supported by a grant from the Société Française de Nutrition Clinique et Métabolisme and Promega (Prix jeunes chercheurs 2022).

 ## Next updates ...
-- TRUEFAD cells kill border will be optional: After segmentation, all myotubes currently touching the border are removed from the analysis, thus a bias might be introduced by removing "big myotubes"
+- TRUEFAD cells kill border will be optional: After segmentation, all myotubes currently touching the border are removed from the analysis, thus a bias might be introduced by removing "large myotubes"
-- Give a list of system specifications that have been tested and what parameters are recommended for this
+- Adding a list of Imageing systems that have been tested with their respective recommended parameters